-10.3.2 Custom Application
+8.3.2 Custom Application

 In a custom web application, there is full flexibility in the way the editor is used and integrated, however, all functionalities need to be setup and integrated from scratch.
 While there may be available components for the target platform, they still need to be adapted and integrated for use with the web-based TDL editor.
-The prototype implementation is based existing guides on how to get started.
+The prototype implementation is based on existing guides on how to get started.
 It only covers rudimentary functionalities beyond the editing, including an example for integrating a code-generation and execution based on the editor content.
 The generation example only counts the number of AnnotationType definitions.
 A console view shows the results from the execution.
 The backend includes a basic language server and generator component.
-An example of the resulting application is shown in Figure 10.3.2-1.
+An example of the resulting application is shown in Figure 8.3.2-1.

 The prototypical implementation demonstrated the feasibility of incorporating TDL-specific editors in a custom web application, divided into frontend and backend components.
 The architecture allows for the addition of more components, as shown with the code generation functionality.
 Challenges were encountered due to dependencies and modifications needed for language server.
 Integrating a graphical viewer or editor, as well as other capabilities can be a next step for a custom application.